If you’re considering starting an online course business, you may be wondering whether to choose Teachable or Udemy.

 - Credit or debit card information entered into Udemy is sent directly to secure databases, making it safe from credit card fraud.

-- However, courses uploaded to Udemy may need to be more secure, and there have been instances of courses being stolen and pirated.
+- However, courses uploaded to Udemy may need to be more secure, and some courses have been stolen and pirated.

 - Student data is SSL encrypted to prevent leaks